Making Chicken StockJan 2nd, 2015 | By Cecilia | Category: cook something, show tips, the show

 I’ll explain what it is a little later.

-Nevertheless, Chef Josh Watkins, Executive Chef at the Carillon restaurant int he ATT Education and Conference Center on the UT Austin Campus–and the chef we sought for tips on making great stock– insists that crashing the stock makes for a sublime end result.
+Nevertheless, Chef Josh Watkins, former Executive Chef at the Carillon restaurant int he ATT Education and Conference Center on the UT Austin Campus–and the chef we sought for tips on making great stock– insists that crashing the stock makes for a sublime end result.

 I will make stock per Chef’s directions–at least once– to understand the process.
 Even so, I refuse to discard the first cook of the stock.
 Okay, so there are a few “impurities” in it, but it’s still usable, right?
 How would you make use of this superfluous poultry product?